-Procedure: Parents will be notified at intervals of approximately one month, one week, and one day before the last day of school to pick up any unused medications left at school for student use.
-Any medications that are not claimed by the last day of school will be destroyed in accordance with Town and Country School policy.
+Procedure: Parents will be notified at intervals of one month, one week, and one day before the last day of school to pick any unused medications left at school for student use.
+Any medications that are not claimed by the last day of school will be destroyed in a liquid medication neutralizer.
 The school nurse and one witness will ensure medications are destroyed properly.
 Medication name and strength will be recorded.
 Two signatures will be required for all paperwork regarding disposal of medications.